heavyai/heavydb/ROADMAP.md

 ## Database

 #### Completed
 - Top k sort on GPU.
-Ability to efficiently order by a projected column.
-(Completed 3.2.2)
+Ability to efficiently order by a projected column (Completed 3.2.2)
 - JOIN improvements.
-Additional join types and performance improvements.
-(Completed 3.2)
+Additional join types and performance improvements (Completed 3.2)
 - JOIN improvements.
-Table orderings and optimizations for larger numbers of tables.
-(Ongoing improvements)
+Table orderings and optimizations for larger numbers of tables (Ongoing improvements)
 - TRUNCATE.
-Efficiently remove contents of table or part of table.
-(Completed v3.2)
+Efficiently remove contents of table or part of table (Completed v3.2)
-- Batched UPDATE and DELETE.
-(Completed 4.0)
+- Batched UPDATE and DELETE (Completed 4.0)
-- Interval type, and TIMESTAMP_ADD, TIMESTAMP_DIFF.
-(Completed v3.2)
+- Interval type, and TIMESTAMP_ADD, TIMESTAMP_DIFF (Completed v3.2)
 - Table Sharding.
-Table sharding types in addition to the existing round robin.
-(Completed v3.2)
+Table sharding types in addition to the existing round robin (Completed v3.2)
 - Table-level security, GRANT, REVOKE.
-Ability to grant and revoke table access to users/roles.
-(Testing in 3.2.3, released in 4.0)
+Ability to grant and revoke table access to users/roles (Testing in 3.2.3, released in 4.0)

 #### Upcoming